 Getting to terms with the almost exclusively cash-based economy is a challenge, though.
 As a North European, used to Kenya, I expect swift and modern service delivery.

 While the Lagos state authorities are trying to promote the vision of a “cashless economy”, most businesses are still stuck in the financial paleolithic of “cash only”.

 It gets extra frustrating here, as the highest currency denomination is ₦1,000 (€5), and most ATMs only dispense up to ₦20,000 (€100) at a time.
 Lagos being Africa’s most expensive city, residents are perpetually forced to carry huge piles of paper.

 Since I don’t have a local bank account yet, that nuisance becomes even more expensive, as my bank charges a fee for each ATM withdrawal.
 Since I am limited to ₦20,000 each time, the sum of those fees becomes rather elevated at the end of each month.
 In addition, carrying huge amounts of cash is neither advisable, nor wise in the first place.

-While many places have electronic POS, the phobia against international cards is widespread, and people will even lie to you that they don’t take them, rather than trying.
+While many places have electronic POS, the phobia against international cards is widespread.
+People will even lie to you that they don’t take them, rather than trying.
 According to some, shop and restaurant owners want to avoid cards, as they will get the money immediately with cash, as opposed to receiving it a few days later from the card companies.

 Put into perspective, the idiocy of cash is obvious, though: I withdraw money from my account to get a pile of paper, that in turn I hand over to someone who will put it back into a bank account.
 In the process, both parties incur fees.